FlowFuse/website/src/blog/2024/10/exploring-flowfuse-sbom-feature.md

 ---
 title: FlowFuse Software's bills of material helps enhance Application Security and Management
-subtitle: Enhancing the Security of Your Node-RED Applications
+subtitle: Enhancing the Security and Compliance of Your Solutions
-description: Learn how the FlowFuse SBOM feature improves the security and management of Node-RED applications by tracking dependencies and identifying vulnerabilities.
+description: Learn how FlowFuse SBOM improves the security and management of Node-RED solutions by tracking dependencies and identifying vulnerabilities.
 date: 2024-10-14
 authors: ["sumit-shinde"]
 image: